-While the Japanese PE market represents a smaller share of the overall Asia Pacific deal market, when focusing on larger buy-outs (over $250M), Japan becomes the 3rd largest market in Asia Pacific.
+While the Japanese PE market represents a smaller share of the overall Asia Pacific deal market, when focusing on larger buy-outs (over $250M), Japan has risen to become the 2nd largest market in Asia Pacific.

 Figure 5: Japan PE market vs. Asia-Pacific PE market in deal value

 Figure 6: Japan vs. rest of Asia for industry, deal size and deal type

 For global investors, the Japanese PE market looks attractive, not only because of the recent growth and the apparent room for further growth, but also because profitability of Japanese companies is relatively low (indicating opportunity for improvement) and public valuations are lower (suggesting an opportunity to buy at a reasonable valuation).